-For visitors who would like to learn more about the Aboriginal culture of the region, the award winning Xwísten Experience Tours (Lillooet) is an excellent place to start.
+For visitors who would like to learn more about the Aboriginal culture of the region, the award-winning Xwísten Experience Tours (Lillooet) is an excellent place to start.
 Visitors are invited to discover aspects of the St’át’imc Nation’s vibrant culture and history.
 The tour includes opportunities to view a replica s7istken (pit house), view the traditional fishing grounds of the St’át’imc people, watch a demonstration of the preservation of salmon through wind drying, and partake in a wonderful BBQ salmon feast.
-Visit the Native Village at Hat Creek Ranch to learn more about the Shuswap Nation and spend a night in a Kekuli lodge (pit house).
+Visit the Native Village at Historic Hat Creek to learn more about the Shuswap Nation and spend a night in a Kekuli lodge (pit house).
 Aboriginal Day celebrations take place every June in Monck Provincial Park and Lytton.

-Museums in Ashcroft, Clinton, Lillooet, Lytton, Merritt, Savona and Walhachin provide visitors with the opportunity to look into the past, at ancient archaeological discoveries, fascinating historical artefacts and early photographs that help to preserve local heritage.
+Museums in Ashcroft, Clinton, Lillooet, Lytton, Merritt, Savona and Walhachin provide visitors with the opportunity to look into the past, at ancient archaeological discoveries, fascinating historical artifacts and early photographs that help to preserve local heritage.

 The communities of Gold Country have maintained many remarkable heritage buildings including churches, old theatres, firehouses and hotels.
 Highlights include Merritt’s historic Baillie House and Lillooet’s Miyazaki House.
-Historic roadhouses and town sites include 70 Mile House, Nicola Ranch, Hat Creek Ranch and Ashcroft Manor.
+Historic roadhouses and town sites include 70 Mile House, Nicola Ranch, Historic Hat Creek and Ashcroft Manor.

 Immerse yourself in an art experience at Ken Glasgow’s outdoor gallery of “philosophy art”; steel sculptures that will make you think (Botanie Valley Road, Lytton.
 Phone: 250-455-2569).
 Try your hand at weaving, felting or knitting at the Trolheimen Weaving Studio (70 Mile House).
 Feel the energy of Jo Petty’s paintings at her studio in Ashcroft.
 Book a tour of Jo’s studio 48 hours in advance by calling 250-453-9000.

 Pottery lovers will enjoy a visit to Meadow Creek Pottery (315 Chartrand Ave.
-Phone: 250-523-6946) in Logan Lake, or Vallance Pottery in Clinton.
+Phone: 250-523-6946) in Logan Lake, or Gardenside Pottery & Gifts in Clinton.
 Creative Company (Merritt) is a co-op run by local artisans, selling everything from handmade chocolates to furniture and jewellery.
 The works of local artisans are displayed at fall fairs in Ashcroft, Logan Lake and Merritt (Nicola Valley Fall Fair).
 Many other local events showcase our talented crafters’ works, including the Apricot Tsaqwem Festival in Lillooet and the Lytton River Festival.